-[Section 8C inserted by No. 45 of 2010 s.
+[Section 8C inserted: No. 45 of 2010 s.
 6.]

 8D.
 Appointment of authorised persons

 The Commissioner may, in writing, appoint persons or classes of persons to be authorised persons for the purposes of section 8I or 8L, or for the purposes of both of those sections.